 Early Notables of the Hyame family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Hyame Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hyame Notables in all our PDF Extended History products and printed products wherever possible.